btomecsko/brandito_refrescos/README.md

 ### 3. Feel free to explore the site!
 There are two click events and a form submission event.
         * On the bottom left, you will a header called Refresco's Recipes.
 If you click the header, it will display all available recipes in the db.json in recipe cards.
         * On the recipe cards, you will see a like button.
 If you click the button, it will increase the number of times that you have liked it.
         * On the bottom right, you can enter your information to trigger a submit event.
 No data or information is collected.
 However, a message will display thanking you for subscribing.
-Also, if you do not enter the information correctly, a popup will appear for the email asking for the correct email format to be input.
+Also, if you do not enter the information correctly, a popup will appear for the email asking for the correct email format to be input.# branditosrefrescos